 Some unmarried couples have cohabited for years and, even if one partner legally owns the house the other may be entitled to claim if a ‘trust’ has arisen.
 A trust refers to a partner making financial contributions such as paying the mortgage, paying for an extension or new windows.
-In short, a trust is when a couple have an implied agreement relating to a property that is shown through behavioural or financial contributions.
+In short, trust is when a couple has an implied agreement relating to a property that is shown through behavioural or financial contributions.

 Even if one partner is not on the title deeds of a home, or if decisions and agreements have only been verbal, both partners can be beneficiaries of a trust.
-No legal paperwork needs to be completed for there to be a trust – hence making them a complicated area of the law.
+No legal paperwork needs to be completed for there to be trust – hence making them a complicated area of the law.
 If separating partners cannot agree on the division of assets (including property) then the guidance of solicitors and court proceedings may need to be considered.

 Around one in four people cohabiting with a partner believe they have the same legal protection as married or civil partnership couples.
 However, with more and more unmarried couples living together in the UK, cohabitation agreements are becoming commonplace.

 A cohabitation agreement allows couples to define who owns what and how you would split your property and other assets should you split up.
-It can also set out how you and your partner will manage day to day finances whilst cohabiting and eradicate the need for any lengthy legal proceedings should the relationship break down.
+It can also set out how you and your partner will manage the day to day finances whilst cohabiting and eradicate the need for any lengthy legal proceedings should the relationship break down.